Your local guide to the Sussex Flea Market!

 Carpool where possible when visiting with a group.
 Also, be sure to arrange a meeting place and time

 should you get separated.
-The town quadruples in size that weekend, and it's easy to lose your friends in the
+The town quadruples in size on Flea Market weekend, and it's easy to lose your friends in the

 crowd.
 Agreeing to meet at the Eighth Hussars sports centre entrance at 4 pm, for instance, can save a lot of worry on all